Big Food Are Rigging The System

 We took a look at the portfolios of the biggest global food companies operating in the UK and found 78% of their food products that use packaging to appeal to children are classed as unhealthy.
 [2]

 Does all of this make you as angry as we are?
-Then join us and demand action from these companies.
+Then join our Fuel Us Don't Fool Us campaign and demand action from these companies.